Signs Of Nursing Home Negligence

 Adopted by the World Health Organization, the definition of elder abuse is a single, repeated act, or lack of action that led to harm or injury of an elderly person occurring within a relationship where there is an expectation of trust.

 Each year thousands of Americans entrust their elderly loved ones to nursing home employees hoping that a nursing home will provide them with reasonable care.
 When this trust is broken many will find that their loved ones are not being taken care of properly and such negligence has led to serious personal injuries.

-According to the Silver Ribbon Project, approximately 1 to 2 million Americans over the age of 65 have been injured, exploited, or otherwise mistreated by someone whom they depended on for care or protection.
-The number of nursing home residents who are neglected or abused is not precisely known but it is estimated that it is between 2 and 10 percent.
-Unfortunately nursing home negligence is one of the most underreported forms of abuse.
+According to the Silver Ribbon Project, approximately 1 to 2 million Americans over the age of 65 have been injured, exploited or otherwise mistreated by someone whom they depended on for care or protection.
+The number of nursing home residents who are neglected or abused is not precisely known but it is estimated that it is between 2% and 10%.
+Unfortunately, nursing home negligence is one of the most underreported forms of abuse.

 If you believe that a loved one is suffering from nursing home negligence, the victim may be entitled to compensation for medical expenses, pain and suffering, and more.

-For a no-cost, no-obligation review of your nursing home negligence claim, fill out the ‘FREE CASE REVIEW’ form to your right – it’s completely confidential.
+For a no-cost, no-obligation review of your nursing home negligence claim, fill out the ‘Free Case Evaluaiton’ form to your right – it’s completely confidential.

-Additional information from the National Center on Elder Abuse notes that in 2000, a survey of approximately 2,000 nursing home residents found that 44% said they had been abused and 95% said they had been neglected or seen other residents be neglected.
+Additional information from the National Center on Elder Abuse notes that in 2000, a survey of approximately 2,000 nursing home residents found that 44% of them had been abused and 95% complained of neglect or had seen other residents been neglected.

 Some common signs of nursing home negligence include:

 - Changes in personality